reduxjs/redux/docs/tutorials/quick-start/quick-start-part-1.md

 </DetailedExplanation>

-There's one more function in this file, but we'll talk about that in just a minute when we look at the `<Counter>` UI component.
+There's one more function in this file, but we'll talk about that in a minute when we look at the `<Counter>` UI component.

 :::info Want to Know More?